Discover what's on around the region

 Quorn Produce and Craft Market

-Sunday, May 22 (4th Sunday of month, until further notice) Quorn Town Hall, 8.30am-2.30pm, homemade goods, local produce, handmade arts and crafts, food and drink available.
+Sunday, May 22 , Quorn Town Hall, 8.30am-2.30pm, homemade goods, local produce, handmade arts and crafts, food and drink available.

 Port Augusta Lions Club